isabella232/Specs-18/MainenanceProcess/index.md

 _Mockups available in [Maintenance Process.bmpr](./Maintenance_Process.bmpr)_

+### Further Usage ###
+The current implimentation of subscriptions feels like it could be subsumed by this concept of maintenance tasks.
+A subscription currently litends for a trigger, then either fires off an email or invokes a webhook.
+This describes a maintenance task with a single step however with the addition that users could further customise what they want to happen when these triggers fire.
+To replace subscriptions there will need to be the concept inside the event triggers section of maintenance tasks of some sort of "debounce" ability.

 ### Some Open Questions ###
 * Should maintenance tasks be able to be executed _without_ an environment?
 Where does that run, just on a item from the worker pool?
 What are the scenarioes this is actually trying to support?
 * How do environment templates fit with maintenance processes?